FranzMartyn/shortiespy/README.md

-# shortiespy
+# shorties

-shortiespy is a simple URL shortener written in python
+shorties is a simple URL shortener written in python

 ## Requirements